Royal Mews: Other official vehicles

 Land Rovers, luggage brakes and people carriers are also kept at the Royal Mews.
 A number of electric vehicles have been acquired since 2012, for various purposes, ranging from a BMW i3 and a BMW 7 Series hybrid to a Nissan van and a Renault Twizy.

-Official oversight
+The Royal Mews Department

-The care and training of so many horses, the ongoing care and maintenance of the carriages, cars and tack, along with the actual use of these royal vehicles, means that the Mews is very much a working part of the Palace.
-The Royal Mews Department is overseen by an official called the Crown Equerry.
+The following chart shows the staff structure of the Royal Mews Department at the end of the twentieth century (when around fifty people lived and worked at the Mews).
+The position of Superintendent, which included oversight of the staff of the Mews, was abolished in 2000.

 Other locations

 The Royal Mews, Hampton Court Palace overlooks Hampton Court Green.
 It continues to provide accommodation for royal staff, and horses are stabled there from time to time.
 It is not open to the public.

 There is a working Royal Mews at Windsor Castle where the Ascot carriages are normally kept, together with vehicles used in Windsor Great Park.
 Some horses for riding (rather than driving) are also stabled here.

 At Holyrood, the Royal Mews (situated in Abbey Strand) is one of the oldest parts of the Palace, and is still pressed into service whenever royal carriages are used in Edinburgh.

 Historically, the old stables of St James's Palace, which stood where Lancaster House is now, were also sometime referred to as the Royal Mews.